btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

         └── log.txt (OPTIONAL)
 ```

-Please see the below section to determine if you need to make changes to the config file. (____TODO file)
+Please see the below section to determine if you need to make changes to `config.json`, which must be in the same directory as the executable.

 ### `config.json`